The truth about prenatal screening

 Cell-free DNA Screening

-Cell-free DNA testing can tell you if your baby is at high risk for a variety of genetic conditions, including Down syndrome, Edwards syndrome, or Patau syndrome as early as 10 weeks into your pregnancy.
+Cell-free DNA testing can tell you if your baby is at high risk for a variety of genetic conditions, including Down syndrome, Edwards syndrome, or Patau syndrome as early as eight weeks into your pregnancy.

 Carrier Screening